Weddings shot on 35mm film look like how it felt.

 Destination weddings are often multi day events, so it’s very easy to weave a couple of rolls throughout your weekend and it adds to the overall richness of your final gallery.
 I have photographed countless destination weddings in France, Spain, Italy, Santorini, Portugal, Poland, USA and India and you can see some of these weddings over on my Destination Wedding Photographer page.

-The photographer at work!
+Me at work!
 This photo was taken by the videographer at Ellie & Niko’s wedding in Santorini.
 Their pre-wedding party was a boat cruise around the island, with a BBQ, beers, and plenty of opportunities to swim.
 A keen water baby, I will never say no to a swim in the sea, and if I can take photos whilst I’m there, even better.

 Life’s not perfect (and neither are weddings), but it’s easy to fall into the algorithm-driven trap of wanting your wedding photos to project an image of perfection, rather than reflect who you truly are.
 We adore our photos because they are authentic rather than engineered, and personal rather than performative.
 They have soul.